 - Investigate the concept of ecosystem management in national parks

-- Examine urban development and tourism in the Sacred Valley and Cusco city, a UNESCO World Heritage Site renowned for its meeting of two distinct cultures—Inca and Hispanic
+- Examine resource management and tourism in the Sacred Valley, renowned for its meeting of two distinct cultures—Inca and Spanish

-- Learn and practice a series of field techniques to collect data on biodiversity and habitat: looking at tree fern diversity along elevation gradients, soil macro-fauna across soil types, or measuring temperature and humidity along a vegetation cover gradient
+- Learn and practice a series of field techniques to collect data on biodiversity and habitats: looking at tree fern diversity along elevation gradients, assessing the functional morphology of butterflies and bats, or measuring forest composition along a vegetation cover gradient

 - Develop field research skills including species identification, biodiversity assessment, survey design and interviewing techniques, environmental impact and protected-areas assessment, GIS or remote sensing, habitat assessment and mapping species distributions, scientific writing and oral presentation